<<< DIY Campervan Mini Projects

 The cabling in a basic Battery Box is protected by 30 Amp fuses.
 Which limits your inverter power use to around 300 Watts.

-The internals in a BatBlock (Option 4 above) are a little more heavy duty, and can supply up to 100 Amps, to power appliances drawing up to 1200 Watts.
+The internals in a BatBlock (Option 4 above) are a little more heavy duty, and can supply up to 100 Amps (from a Lithium battery), to power appliances drawing up to 1200 Watts.
 Check the power label on the appliances you are considering using before connecting an inverter.
-Generally speaking, the use of appliances such as microwave ovens, coffee machines and sandwich presses requires 2 x 120 Ah batteries (connected in parallel), with some serious heavy duty cabling connecting it all together.
+Generally speaking, the use of 230V AC appliances such as microwave ovens, coffee machines and sandwich presses requires a larger battery setup (such as a 200 Ah Lithium battery) with some serious heavy duty cabling connecting it all together.

-Most Power Stations include a built in inverter, with one or two 230V AC power outlets.
-But generally only for use with relatively low-power appliances – unless you spend a considerably amount of money on a larger Power Station.
+Most portable Power Stations (Option 5 above) include a built-in inverter, with one or two 230V AC power outlets.
+These outlets are generally for use with only relatively low-power appliances – unless you spend a considerable amount of money on a larger Power Station.

 Low power Pure Sine Wave inverters…